-the superstar state less persistent without changing the cross-sectional labor productivity distribution lowers precautionary saving in both models, increases the equilibrium interest rate and decreases the equilibrium capital stock in both models.
-By contrast, a mean preserving spread (MPS) increases precautionary saving in both models and leads to a reduction in the equilibrium interest rate and an increase in the steady state capital stock in the economy (as we showed analytically for our model with two states).
+productivity distribution lowers precautionary saving in both models, increases the equilibrium interest rate and decreases the equilibrium capital stock.
+By contrast, a mean preserving spread (MPS) increases precautionary saving in both models and leads to a reduction in the equilibrium interest rate and an increase in the steady state capital stock, as we showed analytically for our model with two states.